NunoSempere/Calibration_project/README.md

 Because the program is in its early stages, I will not hesitate to break compatibility.
 If you want to request something, shoot me an email at name of this webpage + LH at gmail.com.

-- Update Undecideds when the time comes.
+- Update undecided statements when the time comes.
 - Give more granularity.
 - Allow editing the database from the program, and then save it.
 - Make the date optional / see evolution with time.